-Each property, including vacant lots, shall require to have a minimum diameter of 20 mm (3/4") copper service or 25mm (1") PEX tubing.
-The water services shall be a Type K soft copper material and or PEX Tubing extending from the watermain to the curb stop box.
+Each property, including vacant lots, shall require a minimum diameter of 20 mm (3/4") copper service or 25mm (1") PEX/PE-RT tubing.
+The water services shall be a Type K soft copper material and or PEX/PE-RT Tubing extending from the watermain to the curb stop box.

 Copper pipe for services shall conform to A.W.W.A.
 C800-89 Appendix A and OPSS.MUNI 401 and ASTM B88 and shall be Type "K"soft copper.

-All PEX pipe shall be manufactured to AWWA C904 and to SDR9 Copper tube size.
-All Pex shall be Blue in colour for potable water and certified to CSA B137.5 - cross linked polyethylene tubing for pressure application.
+All Cross Linked Polyethylene (PEX)/PE-RT pipe shall be manufactured to AWWA C904/C901 and to SDR9 Copper tube size.
+All Pex/PE-RT shall be Blue in colour for potable water and certified to CSA B137.5 - cross linked polyethylene tubing for pressure application.
 All tubing will be certified to ASTM F876 and F877 and certified to NSF 14 and NSF 61.
-Approved PEX tubing may be Rehau Municipex and Ipex C-904.
+Approved PEX tubing may be Rehau Municipex and Ipex C-904/C901.
 Polyethylene tubing is to be used with standard copper O.D. brass fittings.
 Mueller foot piece or approved equal to be placed at curb stop as per Manufacture's requirements.